TzufKishon/Create_Programming_Languages-Project/README.md

 - **Statements** include assignments, print statements, and control structures.
 - **Control Structures** like `if` and `while` manage the flow of execution based on conditions.
 - **Variables** can be declared and used throughout the program using the `let` keyword.

-## License

-This project is released under the MIT License, allowing for flexibility and reuse with appropriate credit.